-All children attending a crèche have their needs and preferences identified and their parents know how these needs will be met.
+All children attending a sessional day care setting have their needs and preferences identified and their parents know how these needs will be met.

 3.1 The registered person ensures that they have identified the needs and preferences of each child, as far as is practicable before they start attending.